UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-135.md

 # Prime Properties

+## Description

-The key properties of intrinsic primes that enable them to function as a coordinate basis, including domain independence, uniqueness, and completeness.
+The key properties of [[uor-c-307|intrinsic primes]] that enable them to function as a coordinate basis, including domain independence, uniqueness, and completeness.

 ## Metadata